Robot Learning from Randomized Simulations: A Review: Domain Randomization for Transfer

-\paragraph*{Randomizing Dynamics Using Real-World Data at Runtime} The work by~\citet{Cully_etal_2015} used both static and adaptive domain randomization, where a large set of hexapod locomotion policies is learned before execution on the physical robot, and subsequently evaluated in simulation.
-Every policy is associated with one configuration of the so-called behavioral descriptors, which are related but not identical to domain parameters.
-Instead of retraining or fine-tuning, the proposed algorithm reacts to performance drops, e.g., due to damage, by querying \ac{BO} to sequentially select one of the pretrained policies and measure its performance on the robot. \citet{Antonova_Rai_Kragic_19} propose a sequential \ac{VAE} to embed trajectories into a compressed latent space which is used with \ac{BO} to search for controllers.
+\paragraph*{Randomizing Dynamics Using Real-World Data at Runtime} The work by~\citet{Cully_etal_2015} can be seen as both static and adaptive domain randomization, where a large set of hexapod locomotion policies is learned before execution on the physical robot, and subsequently evaluated in simulation.
+Every policy is associated with one configuration of the so-called behavioral descriptors, which can be interpreted as domain parameters.
+Instead of retraining or fine-tuning, the proposed algorithm reacts to performance drops, e.g., due to damage, by querying \ac{BO} to sequentially select one of the pretrained policies and measure its performance on the robot.
+Instead of randomizing the simulator parameters, \cite{Cutler_How_15} explored learning a probabilistic model, chosen to be a \ac{GP}, of the environment using data from both simulated and real-world dynamics.
+A key feature of this method is to incorporate the simulator as a prior for the probabilistic model, and subsequently use this information of the policy updates with PILCO~\citep{Deisenroth_Rasmussen_11}.
+The authors demonstrated policy transfer for a inverted pendulum task.
+In follow-up work, \citet{Cutler_How_16} extended the algorithm to make a remote-controlled toy car learn how to drift in circles. \citet{Antonova_Rai_Kragic_19} propose a sequential \ac{VAE} to embed trajectories into a compressed latent space which is used with \ac{BO} to search for controllers.
 The \ac{VAE} and the domain-specific high-level controllers are learned jointly, while the randomization scheme is left unchanged.
 Leveraging a custom kernel which measures the \ac{KL} divergence between trajectories and the data efficiency of \ac{BO}, the authors report successful \simtoreal transfers after 10 target domain trials for a hexapod locomotion task as well as 20 trials for a manipulation task. \citet{Kumar_Malik_21} learned a quadruped locomotion policy that passed joint positions to a lower level \acs{PD} controller without using any real-wold data.
 The essential components of this approach are the encoder that projects the domain parameters to a latent space and the adaption module which is trained to regress the latent state from the recent history of measured states and actions.
 The policy is conditioned on the current state, the previous actions, and the latent state which needs to be reconstructed during deployment in the physical world.
 Emphasizing the importance of the carefully engineered reward function, the authors demonstrate the method's ability to transfer from simulation to various outdoor terrains.